Josie Trinidad: Career

-In 2004, Trinidad was hired by Walt Disney Animation Studios as a story apprentice.
-She was enrolled in a six-month training program where she was given storyboard tests that story artist mentors assigned.
+In 2004, Trinidad was hired by Walt Disney Animation Studios (then known as Walt Disney Feature Animation) as a story apprentice.
+She was enrolled in a six-month training program, where she was given storyboard tests assigned by mentors.
 There, she was the only person of Asian descent in the apprentice program.
 After six months had passed, she stated, "They decided where you were going to go, if they were going to keep you or not.
 And they decided to put me on a film."
 Her first film project was the 2009 film The Princess and the Frog.
 During production, Trinidad remembered: "I was the only female story artist with the 12 men in that room."
 However, her experience with the film's directors Ron Clements and John Musker was pleasant, stating: "They threw me in the deep end ...
 They were really great."
 She next worked on Tangled (2010) and Wreck-It Ralph (2012).

-In Zootopia, Trinidad was appointed as the film's co-head of the story.
-In that position, she held pitch meetings with a team of 12 to 15 story artists, and hosted a smaller group during editorial meetings.
-After reading an early draft of the script, Trinidad connected the main character Judy Hopps, finding a kinship with the character's urban relocation when she was a college student.
+In Zootopia, Trinidad was appointed as the film's co-head of story.
+In that position, she held pitch meetings with a team of 12 to 15 story artists and hosted a smaller group during editorial meetings.
+After she read an early draft of the script, Trinidad connected with the main character Judy Hopps and found a kinship with the character's urban relocation when she was a college student.
 For visual research, the filmmakers sent Trinidad to the Philippines to gather inspiration for the film.
 There, she visited the De La Salle–College of Saint Benilde and the animation studio Toon City in Manila.
 By this point, Trinidad had stated the story team had become more racially diverse, with nearly half of the team being female.
 Zootopia was awarded the 2017 Academy Award for Best Animated Feature.